Transport and Planning (MSc)

 - Explain and demonstrate the principles and practice of transport scheme appraisal and evaluation;

-- Understand and be able to use statistical and modelling methods for analyzing travel behaviour and a range of transport options;
+- Understand and be able to use statistical and modelling methods for analysing travel behaviour and a range of transport options;

 - Critically appraise a range of transport policies for promoting greater sustainability at national, regional and local levels;